 Lara Gray, MS, RD, CSSD

-- Lara is responsible for assisting with all of Drug Free Sport's education initiatives, including the management of the Resource Exchange Center (REC).
+- Lara is responsible for assisting with all of Drug Free Sport's education initiatives, including the management of

 - She is a Registered Dietitian and Board Certified Specialist in Sports Dietetics.